Last Updated on April 21, 2021 by Ellen Christian

 How can I trick my child into eating vegetables?

 If your child just flat out refuses to eat vegetables no matter what, you may want to get a little bit sneaky and figure out how to hide vegetables in food.
-There are a lot of ways you can hide vegetables into everyday foods.
-Why not try this Paleo Meatloaf from Evolving Table that actually has carrots in it.
-Or, try my green smoothie recipe that is made with spinach.
+There are a lot of ways you can hide vegetables in everyday foods.

 Do you have any tips to get kids to eat vegetables that I haven’t mentioned?